Click a badge above to listen on Stitcher or iTunes.

 Reason #1: Experiences Open Our Eyes

 We take vacations to gain experiences.
-Sometimes the experiences are like the glossy brochure, and sometimes we see something else.
-Check back later this week for a photo of the ugly fish coffee mug which was mentioned as a symbol of an eye-opening experience in the 13th hour.
+Sometimes the experiences are like the glossy brochure, and sometimes we see something else, like the mornings with an ugly fish coffee mug mentioned in the podcast episode.

 Reason #2: Relationships Matter